wp-plugins/tweet2download/README.txt

 To get an idea about how the plugin works, go to the [Tweet2Download home page](http://inspiredcore.com/tweet2download-wordpress-pluging) and give it a try!

+== Screenshots ==

+1. Uploading a file
+2. Inserting a file into the post
+3. The Tweet2Download button in action

 == Installation ==

 Same as the Akismet plugin, Tweet2Download requires an API key from Twitter to work.
 You can get the required